sommergeo/ochre_africa/README.md

 # ochre_africa
- Analyses of spatio-temproal distributions of ochre and lithic assemblages for the publication Dapschauskas et al. 2022, J. World Prehistory
+ Analyses of spatio-temproal distributions of ochre and lithic assemblages for the publication Dapschauskas, R., Göden, M.B.
+Sommer, C., Kandel, A.W.
+The emergence of habitual ochre use in Africa and its significance for the development of ritual behavior during the Middle Stone Age.

 ## References
  Our analysis uses the following datasets:
  * ROCEEH ROAD Database (https://www.roceeh.uni-tuebingen.de/roadweb/smarty_road_simple_search.php)